 Transition – programming for students who are post HS but younger than 22 years old and continue to need support and instruction to achieve post-secondary goals in employment, continuing education, functional/daily living skills, etc.

 Project SEARCH - is an internship program for students with disabilities in their last year of high school or a when finishing their Transition program.
 The one-year internship takes place at the Central DuPage Hospital in Winfield where total immersion in the workplace facilitates the teaching and learning process, as well as the acquisition of employability and marketable work skills.

-Extended School Year (ESY)- Pre-K –Transition programming provided after the end of the school year for all eligible students who are enrolled during in any of the SASED programs.
+Extended School Year (ESY) –Transition programming provided after the end of the school year for all eligible students who are enrolled during in any of the SASED programs.
 Additionally, SASED conducts an extended school year program for elementary grade students who receive instructional/self-contained level programming within our member districts.

-With the exception of the Southeast Alternative School and the Transition Program, all other SASED operated classrooms are housed in general education school buildings (member district schools).
+With the exception of the Southeast, Directions, Transition, and Project SEARCH, all other SASED operated classrooms are housed in general education school buildings (member district schools).
 Students are placed in educational settings that are age appropriate, offer opportunities for inclusion and are as close as possible to their district of residence.

 - Audiological Evaluations